theshaunwilson/theshaunwilson/README.md

 ### 💼 Professional Experience

-- Founder at Ravensbourne Web Designs
+- Founder / Developer at Ravensbourne Web Designs
 - Software Engineer at 100Devs
 - First Class Honours graduate in Business and Entrepreneurship